gvenzl/dbpm/README.md

 EXIT_CONFIG_CANT_CREATE_CONFIG          | 202   | The program was unable to create the configuration.
 Please check the output for further information.
 EXIT_INSTALL_COULD_NOT_INSTALL_PACKAGE  | 301   | The program was unable to install the package.
 Please check the output for further information.
 EXIT_INSTALL_CANT_READ_PACKAGE          | 302   | The program was unable to read the package to be installed.
 Please check the output for further information.
+EXIT_BUILD_ILLEGAL_FOLDER_FOUND         | 131   | The program has found an illegal folder in the package source directory.
+Please check the output for further information.
+EXIT_BUILD_ILLEGAL_FILE_FOUND           | 132   | The program has found an illegal file in the package source directory.
+Please check the output for further information.

 ## Repository
 dbpm has a repository in which it stores a copy of packages as all as and the information which packages have been installed where.
 The repository can either be held on disk in a file or in a database itself.
 The repository information holds a simple table of packages and packages installed: